Carter Oosterhouse: Charitable works

 Oosterhouse established Carter's Kids, a non-profit organization dedicated to creating and promoting awareness of fitness and self-esteem for America's youth.
 Its purpose is to increase the activity level of children by building and developing community parks and playgrounds in their neighborhoods.
 They have the opportunity to take an active part in building up their community by using, sharing, and caring for these public spaces.
 In 2011, Carter's Kids partnered with Rebuilding Together to build six playgrounds promoting the health and welfare of children in low income communities.

 Personal life

-Oosterhouse married actress Amy Smart on September 10, 2011, in Traverse City, Michigan.
+Oosterhouse married actress Amy Smart on September 10, 2011, in his hometown of Traverse City, Michigan.
 They had their first child, Flora Oosterhouse, via surrogate on December 26, 2016.

 In December 2017, a makeup artist on the Carter Can television show accused Oosterhouse of coercing her into performing sex acts in 2008.
 He acknowledged an "intimate relationship" and claimed it had been consensual, with the woman in question initiating such encounters on the first and several successive occasions.
 The woman's claims have not been "confirmed or verified".